-What really works?
-A lot of incentives programs don’t work, but they can if they’re designed just a little bit better, says David Asch of the Perelman School of Medicine and the Wharton School, University of Pennsylvania.
+David Asch of the Perelman School of Medicine and the Wharton School, University of Pennsylvania says a lot of incentives programs don’t work, but they can if they’re designed just a little bit better.
 He and NEJM Catalyst’s Tom Lee sat down to discuss how financial incentives really can work to engage people in healthy behavior, and Asch discusses how things have changed since publishing several key articles in The New England Journal of Medicine.
-Read or listen to the interview below.

 Tom Lee: This is Tom Lee for NEJM Catalyst, and I’m speaking today with David Asch of the Perelman School of Medicine and the Wharton School, University of Pennsylvania.
 David, I think you and your colleagues at Penn have done really the best work out there on the use of incentives for patients, incentives for clinicians on the tough and important issues related to prevention like smoking cessation and weight loss.